henpemaz/Rain-Meadow/Arena/NOTES.md

 **Primary Functions:**
 1.  `FindOnlinePlayerFromFakePlayerNumber`: Finds the owner from the `ArenaSitting.ArenaPlayer` player number.
-2.  `FineOnlinePlayerNumber`: Finds the index position of `InLobbyId`.
+2.  `FindOnlinePlayerNumber`: Finds the index position of `InLobbyId`.

 ---